batocera-linux/batocera.linux/batocera-Changelog.md

 - DXX-Rebirth to July 21 build
 - Eduke32 to Jul 25 build
 - Flycast to Jul 30 build
+- GroovyMAME to 0.268
 - Ikemen to August 1st 2024 build
-- GroovyMAME to 0.268
+- Kodi to 21.1
 - PCSX2 to v2.1.100
 - Redream to 1.5.0-1131-gafdfc1a
 - RPCS3 to 0.0.32-16843